web

 If severe weather conditions that make cycling hazardous are expected, Citi Bike may shut down the system and lock or remove the bicycles as necessary.
 The system will reopen as soon as the weather permits.

-For weather-related service alerts, sign up for Notify NYC or follow @CitiBikeNYC on Twitter.
+For weather-related service alerts, sign up for Notify NYC or follow @CitiBikeNYC on X (formerly known as Twitter).
 You can also visit the Citi Bike page for updates.

 Was this information helpful?
 Yes No